Introduction

 So, this website and my work is a celebration of the cat – the marvel of adaptation, the charismatic, powerful and graceful athlete.
 It is also a celebration of independence, self reliance, new ideas, and the revival of old skills.
 As cat lover be inspired and thought-provoked by my sharing my passion for the carnivore cat.
 Gaining a better understanding about your own “backyard predator” may offer to be a steppingstone for a better understanding of our natural world.

 Our domestic cat appears very familiar at first glance, but is completely alien at closer observation.
 Little do we as humans have in common with the cat.
 Our social structures, means of communication, eating habits, and physical appearances and functions are at near opposite ends of the spectrum.
 It is striking that most of us can relate to a cat kept as companion so well nonetheless.
 The cat has become part of our everyday lives, part of our language and culture, and the embodiment of man’s most noble virtues.
-As a companion a cat is unrivaled.
+As a companion, a cat is unrivaled.

 Members of the cat family, or Felidae, have roamed this world for the past 10-15 million years, ever evolving and adapting to be living on nearly every continent and in nearly every climate, and taking their place on top of the food chain as the perfect predator.
 It is imperative to understand their unique adaptation to life if we desire to understand their nutritional needs.
 It would be ill fated to use our own needs as humans as a template for how to care for them.